ajb871/portfolio_website/README.txt

-This is a work-in-progress portfolio website, created using the Skeleton boilerplate.
+This is a work-in-progress portfolio website.